YabetsZ/task-manager-go/README.md

 This project is an implementation of a task from the A2SV backend learning with Golang (as specified in **Task-*-instructions.md**).
 It is a simple and robust RESTful API for managing tasks, built with Go and the high-performance Gin web framework, demonstrating a clean, layered architecture for building maintainable and scalable web services.

-The API supports full CRUD (Create, Read, Update, Delete) functionality for tasks and uses mogodb for persistence storage.
+The API supports full CRUD (Create, Read, Update, Delete) functionality for tasks and uses MongoDB for persistence storage.

 ## Features